Bhagavad Gita Chapter 2 Verse 43 Meaning

 Available in 16 languages

-This verse from Chapter 2 of the Bhagavad Gita highlights a practical insight: Full of desires, with heaven as their goal, (they speak words that are directed to ends) leading to new births as the result of their works, and prescribe various methods abounding in specific actions, for the attainment of pleasure and power.
+This verse carries the weight of lived truth.
+Full of desires, with heaven as their goal, (they speak words that are directed to ends) leading to new births as the result of their works, and prescribe various methods abounding in specific actions In the context of understanding the immortal nature of the Self and the path of selfless action, these words illuminate the principle of equanimity from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team